safesit23/INT214-Statistics/workshop/01-basic-R.md

 ````
 ** Hints: use Terminal and using command `pwd` to print working directory

-Try to create new file `test.txt` in working directory and list the files in R console
+Try to create new file `touch test.txt` in working directory and list the files in R console
 ````
 #List the Files in a Directory/Folder
 dir()